Sakuhano/Tatacon/README.md

 # Why did I make this?

 The idea for this project came to me when I saw an arcade game called Taiko No Tatsujin while abroad it uses a drum controller for inputs.
 I didn't give it much thought then, but when I got home.
 I really wanted to play it and found out there was an official controller available for purchase.
 It was called the Hori TaTacon.
 It cost about $70, so I was expecting a great product.
 But on first usage, I was dissapointed.
 It required water bottles to keep it weighted so it didn't move, I had to hit it super hard for it to work and it was just janky.
 So I checked for alternatives online.
 I discovered numerous controllers avaiailable, however a decent one started at 200 for a small one and for a decent size one it went upwards of 500 or more.
-So to enjoy the game best I could I made a controller.

-As for the case, most tatacons come with a disconnected ebox, but I thought it would look much better with a larger case.
-It makes it feel more like a gaming station or setup rather than an accessory.
+So I vowed to make my own.
+After doing some initial research over a year ago, I realized how much of a monumental task it was and gave up, but the want for one still lingered.
+And a year later, I found the motivation to start building again for Fallout.
+After many hours of work, that brings us to today.

 # Acknowledgements